awfuchs/chrome-extensions/markwack/theory.md

 The logical behavior of MarkWack is event driven, with the **background service worker** implementing a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) that responds to events via listeners on:

-* `action.onClick` &mdash; When the user clicks on the extension icon in the extension menu
+* `chrome.action.onClick` &mdash; When the user clicks on the extension icon in the extension menu
-* `runtime.onMessage` &mdash; Messages coming from the tab content scripts
+* `chrome.runtime.onMessage` &mdash; Messages coming from the tab content scripts

 The following state diagram and state transition table describe the state machine operation: